 All movements of the mast, fork carriage, and lift chains must be even and smooth, without binding or jerking.
-Watch for chain wobble or looseness; the chains should have equal tension and move smoothly without noticeable wobble.
+Watch for chain wobble or looseness; the chains should have equal tension and move smoothly without noticeable (7) wobble.

-(7) Auxiliary controls (Option)
+Auxiliary controls (Option)

-If your lift truck is equipped with an attachment, test the control lever for correct function and briefly operate the attachment.
+If your lift truck is equipped with an attachment, test the control lever for correct function and